 Today, April 25th, Oracle Database 19c became available to downloaded from Oracle.com.

-Oracle Database 19c is the final member of the 12.2 family a.k.a 18.104.22.168 and is therefore the ‘long term support’ release.
+Oracle Database 19c is the final member of the 12.2 family a.k.a 126.96.36.199 and is, therefore, the ‘long term support’ release.
 This means it will come with 4 years of premium support and 3 years of extended support.
 Making this release the version of the database that most folks are going to upgrade to next.

 So, what can you expect?

-There are hundreds of useful enhancements in Oracle Database 19c as well as a several new features.
-Dom Giles‘s latest post on the Oracle Database Insider blog has all the details on the new release, while I’ve listed just a couple of my personal favorites below.
+There are hundreds of useful enhancements in Oracle Database 19c as well as several new features.
+Dom Giles‘s latest post on the Oracle Database Insider blog has all the details on the new release, while I’ve listed just a couple of my personal favourites below.